Introduction

 • it combines mechanical disruption of the thrombus with aspiration of the fragments

-• thanks to aspiration, a decreased risk of distal embolization can be expected compared to mechanical disruption with conventional catheters
+• aspiration is expected to reduce the risk of distal embolization compared to mechanical disruption with conventional catheters

 • in the Penumbra Pivotal Stroke Trial with 125 patients, recanalization (TIMI 2-3) was achieved in 81.6%, but in the group with complete or partial recanalization, only 37% had mRS 0-1.
 [Stroke 2009]